|

 Language Disorder

-• Learning new words and using them in sentences.
+• Learning new words and using them in sentences, which correlates to expressive language.

-• Have difficulty using the rules of grammar like plural and possessives.
+• Have difficulty using the rules of grammar, like plurals and possessives.

 • Have trouble in social settings, when to talk or taking turns.

-• Difficulty in following directions or grasping the meaning of sentences.
+• Difficulty in following directions or grasping the meaning of sentences, which involves receptive language.

-To get a little deeper into the differences between both click Here.
+To get a little deeper into the differences between the click here.

-Understanding the cause of speech delay in toddlers is the first step to treatment.
-It may stem from things or situations like hearing loss, oral issues, neurological conditions, or simply a slower development pace.
+Speech delay may stem from various factors or situations, like hearing problems, oral issues, neurological conditions, or simply a slower developmental pace.

-Here are a few things to keep an eye out for.
+Here are a few things to keep an eye out for, as hearing problems can play a major role in these delays.
 Call a specialist if:

-• by 18 months prefers to use gestures over speaking verbally.
+• By 18 months prefer to use gestures over speaking verbally.

-• by 2 years can only imitate speech and cannot spontaneously produce sentences.
+• By 2 years can only imitate speech and cannot spontaneously produce two-word phrases.

-• by 2 years can’t follow simple directions and can only sound some words but cannot communicate any more than immediate needs.
+• By 2 years can’t follow simple directions and can only sound out some words, but cannot communicate any more than immediate needs.

 These are a few ways to encourage your toddler to talk: